vishnupahwa/nitroglycerin/README.md

 - Add missing tests
 - Add e2e tests with fake app

+- Use gobbing instead of JSON for grpc
 - Add versioning information through code generation, a real container image default for jobs and versioning scripts in ./hack folder